Sundays at 8:30am & 11:00am

 Praise & Prayer Worship Service

 Children are always invited to participate in worship at Ascension; we always encourage parents to bring their children to worship.
-If your child becomes restless during worship, please know that you are more than welcome to take them into the narthex or our nursery (ages 3 and younger), where you will still be able to see and hear the worship service.
-Our nursery is staffed during all Sunday morning activities by an attendant from Charlotte Care Services, and you are most welcome to remain with your child in the nursery if you wish.
+If your child becomes restless during Sunday worship, please know that you are more than welcome to take them into the narthex or our nursery (ages 3 and younger), where you will still be able to see and hear the worship service.
+Our nursery is staffed during all Sunday morning activities by an attendant from Blue Dot Cares, Inc, and you are most welcome to remain with your child in the nursery if you wish.